TheOdinProject/curriculum/foundations/html_css/html-foundations/intro-to-html-css.md

 ### Additional resources

 This section contains helpful links to related content.
-It isn’t required, so consider it supplemental.
+It isn't required, so consider it supplemental.

-- [This FreeCodeCamp article](https://www.freecodecamp.org/news/html-css-and-javascript-explained-for-beginners/) goes into a little more depth than the assigned one.
+- [FreeCodeCamp article](https://www.freecodecamp.org/news/html-css-and-javascript-explained-for-beginners/) goes into a little more depth than the assigned one.
 It covers things we'll be teaching explicitly in later lessons though, so don't worry about memorizing any of the details.

 - Save [DevDocs.io](https://devdocs.io) as a bookmark for future reference.
 It's a massive API documentation collection maintained by [FreeCodeCamp](https://freecodecamp.org).
 Read the 'Welcome' message for more information.